 The domain name that UDRP allows you to go after is basically every common domain name out there, so .COMs, .NETs, .ORGs and some of the new ones.
 Many countries have their own national rules, they are similar, they are not identical, so for example, .CA for Canada has some similar but not identical rules about what can be done.
 Many other national registries have similar rules, while some of them have no rules like this.
 This video is just about the common ones, so the .COM, .NET, and .ORG.

-So, if somebody registered a domain name that's confusingly similar with your trademark, you can go after them with UDRP.
-Now, the important thing is that domain name must have been registered in bad faith.
-So somebody who did it, knew about your brand and they registered it either in order to sell it to you or in order to prevent you from reflecting your brand in that domain name.
+So, if somebody registered a domain name that's confusingly similar to your trademark, you can go after them with UDRP.
+Now, the important thing is that the domain name must have been registered in bad faith.
+So somebody who did it knew about your brand and they registered it either in order to sell it to you or in order to prevent you from reflecting your brand in that domain name.
 It is something that you need to prove.

-What matter is that the domain name must have been registered after you have your rights to the trademark.
+What matters is that the domain name must have been registered after you have your rights to the trademark.

 So they were the only ones I couldn't go after, but by registering my trademark, I became the market of one for them because if they were to sell the domain name to anybody else, could use Uniform Domain Name Resolution Policy to take that domain name from a new buyer very easily.

 And we've actually used this strategy many times helping our clients negotiate domain name transfers because here is the thing, if somebody took your domain name and they were there first, you can't use Uniform Domain Name Resolution Policy against them, but they are not really using the brand, there is nothing on the website, just a parking page.
 So you go to them and say, "Look, you can't sell it to anybody other than us.
 Let's be reasonable, let's come up with a way to make you happy and make us happy!"
 And that's worked more than once.
 So, here is another reason to register your trademarks